Partially massless theory in three dimensions and self-dual massive gravity

 1cm

-Partially massless in three dimensions is revisited and its relationship with the self-dual massive gravity is considered.
-The only mode of the partially massless is shown explicitly through of an action for a scalar field on (A)dS background.
+Partially massless theory in three dimensions is revisited and its relationship with the self-dual massive gravity is considered.
+The only mode of the partially massless theory is shown explicitly through an action for a scalar field on (A)dS background.
 This fact can be generalized to higher dimensions.
-This degree of freedom is altered when a triadic Chern-Simons is introduced, giving rise to the self dual massive gravity on (A)dS background.
-We present another physical system with partially massless symmetry and its connection with topologically massive gravity is discussed.
-1cm
+This degree of freedom is altered when a triadic Chern–Simons is introduced, giving rise to the self-dual massive gravity on (A)dS background.
+We present another physical system with partially massless symmetry and its connection with topologically massive gravity is discussed 1cm